YianXie/path-finder/README.md

 -   Email authentication to ensure only SAS students, teachers, and staff members have access to the website
 -   Fetching Google Spreadsheet data
 -   Create database rows with user data
+-   Remember user's interests, roles, and goals in the database
 -   Remember users' saved items
 -   Toggle between light/dark mode